google/filament/NEW_RELEASE_NOTES.md

 ## Release notes for next branch cut

 - engine: remove `BloomOptions::anamorphism` which wasn't working well in most cases [**API CHANGE**]
+- engine: new API to return a Material's supported variants, C++ only (b/297456590)